ElsaLebas/mini_tab_app/README.md

-# Tab app - Attributes for faceting
+# Tab app with router in vanilla js
-Mini app to display content in tab
+Mini app to display content in tab + router behaviour

 - hosted on Netlify :
 https://reverent-tereshkova-22330c.netlify.app/